 Today I was going through my notes of Bible studies I have collected over the years and came across a song I had printed as a reminder of the beginning days of my conversion to Jesus.

-Early one morning on my way to work, going through a very hard time in life.
-While crying and contemplating the only escape I could think, a song by Styx came on the rock station I was listening to.
+Early one morning on my way to work, going through a very hard time in life, while crying and contemplating suicide, a song by Styx came on the rock station I was listening to.
 He was singing about whether there was a Heaven and said, “Show me the way.”

 As I listened, knowing the words I began to sing along.
 When the song ended I looked out of the windshield to the starry sky and cried out to God asking Him, “Why aren’t You showing me the way?”

 The next Sunday I was invited to church and the Preacher’s sermon inspired me to attend church regularly and I began to read the Bible starting in the book of Proverbs.
 After about 5 months I finally surrendered to Jesus late one night while watching a TV evangelist.